smartcontractkit/functions-hardhat-starter-kit/README.md

 # Troubleshooting

+1. If you get strange (and scary large) error output in your terminal because a transaction failed, it is super helpful to use [tenderly.co](https://tenderly.co).
+Once you create an account, and a project look for "Transactions" in the tab list on the left, and past in your Transaction Hash.
+Tenderly will look across various networks for it.
+It will then show you the causes for the error especially if the contract has been verified.
+Here is a useful video on how to debug transactions with Tenderly:
+   <iframe width="360" height="215" src="https://www.youtube.com/embed/90GN9Ut8LhU?si=iLhHegpG1Mq59qtJ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-1. When running Chainlink Functions make sure your subscription ID has your consumer contract added as an authorized consumer.
+2. When running Chainlink Functions make sure your subscription ID has your `FunctionsConsumer` contract added as an authorized consumer.
 Also make sure that your subscription has enough LINK balance.
 You do this by calling `npx hardhat functions-sub-info --network network_name_here --subid subscription_id_here`

-2. When running Chainlink Functions with Automation you also need to ensure the Chainlink Automation upkeeps are funded to run the automation calls.
+3. When running Chainlink Functions with Automation you also need to ensure the Chainlink Automation upkeeps are funded to run the automation calls.
 The fastest way to maintain your Automation LINK subscription balance is through the Chainlink Automation web app here: [https://automation.chain.link/](https://automation.chain.link/)

+4. If you get a transaction failure when calling `npx hardhat functions-request` and its an out of gas error (you can tell from the block explorer or from [Tenderly](https://tenderly.co)) then you may need to add the optional `---requestgaslimit` flag with a value higher than than the default which is 1_500_000.
+For example: `npx hardhat functions-request --requestgaslimit 1750000`.
+Note that `./tasks/Functions-consumer/request.js` already has some logic around this that applies to some networks that require higher gas.

+5. <b>BASE Sepolia / Optimism Sepolia:</b> if you see an error like `ProviderError: transaction underpriced: tip needed 50, tip permitted 0` then wait a few seconds and re-try.
+This can happen due to network spikes.
+Also double check the `./networks.js` file configs to make sure that `gasPrice` is set to `1000_000` as these networks can require higher request gas.